Albești, Mureș

 The route of the Via Transilvanica long-distance trail passes through the village of Șapartoc.

 Geography

 The commune lies on the Transylvanian Plateau, on the banks of the river Târnava Mare.
 It is located in the southern part of Mureș County, 5 km east of Sighișoara, on the border with Harghita County.

 Transport

 Albești is crossed by national road DN13, which connects Brașov to Sighișoara and Târgu Mureș, the county seat.
 The Albești train station serves the CFR Line 300 that runs from Bucharest to Cluj-Napoca.

+Demographics

+At the 2021 census, the commune had a population of 5,392; of those, 65.52% were Romanians, 15.75% Hungarians, and 10.11% Roma.